d-morrison/IntroStatActivities/_book/05-EDA-multivariate.md

 \vspace{.6in}

 ### Multivariate plots {-}
-What if we wanted to see if the relationship between 'Budget' and 'Revenue' differs if we add another variable into the picture?
+What if we wanted to see if the relationship between `Budget` and `Revenue` differs if we add another variable into the picture?
 The following plot visualizes three variables, creating a **multivariate** plot.

 ```r